Frequently Asked Questions

 Therefore, if you do not have some or all of the following prior to arriving, you may wish to take them before starting the program or you may have to take them during your program.
 This could potentially extend the cost and length of the program.
 As each case is different, please contact the department at firstname.lastname@example.org to discuss your particular situation.
 Summary of background course requirements and recommendations:

 - We require the four ASHA basic prerequisite course requirements (Biological Science, Physical Science, Behavioral Science, and Statistics) for both Audiology and Speech-Language Pathology.
-These requirements are typically met through the undergraduate curriculum, but may be met any time before graduating with your AuD (graduate credit not required, may be completed through any accredited college including community college and online courses).
-Please see the prerequisites page in CSDCAS for additional details on courses meeting these requirements.
+These requirements are typically met through the undergraduate curriculum but may be met any time before graduating with your AuD (graduate credit not required, may be completed through any accredited college including community college and online courses).
+Please see the Background Course Requirements for the AuD program on our website.

-- Because the Au.D. curriculum does not include courses that are needed to fulfill all ASHA knowledge and skills areas for these two areas, a course in sign language (ASL) course and a normal language development course are expected to be fulfilled at the undergraduate level OR they will need to be completed prior to or during your Au.D. program.
-One of these courses may be used to fulfill an open elective during the program if you do not have it.
+- Because the AuD curriculum does not include courses that are needed to fulfill all ASHA knowledge and skills areas for these two areas, a 1) sign language (ASL) course and 2) a normal language development course are expected to be fulfilled at the undergraduate level OR they will need to be completed prior to or during your AuD program.
+These courses may be used to fulfill open electives during the program if you do not have it.

-Our SU Audiology prerequisites page in CSDCAS describes the recommended courses for successful and timely completion of the four-year Au.D. program and allows you to select courses that you have already taken that may fulfill these areas.
+Our SU Audiology prerequisites page describes the recommended courses for successful and timely completion of the four-year AuD program and allows you to select courses that you have already taken that may fulfill these areas.

 For more detailed information and a sample program of study visit the Syracuse University Doctor of Audiology webpage.

 Are there prerequisite course requirements for the SLP program?

 Students both with and without undergraduate degrees in communication sciences are eligible for admission into the master's program in SLP at Syracuse University.